 RazorpayX Payroll is a one-stop solution for payroll processing, employee onboarding, automated statutory compliance, and all other HR activities.
-It allows the employers to calculate the perquisites along with the TDS amount as part of its payroll processing system, making life easier for an employer.

 Moreover, it also files various taxes such as PF, PT, TDS, and ESIC along with their automatic calculation, so that you and your team can focus on value-adding tasks.

 So, what are you waiting for?
 Sign-up for RazorpayX Payroll today and leave all the tedious calculations to us, and focus on doing what you love to do.